(Note: Click the picture to download a free PDF newsletter on this topic.)

 When the foreigner is married to a Filipino citizen, and the spouse dies, the non-Filipino as the natural heir will become the legal owner of the property.
 Children, as legal heirs, may also own real property.
 Every natural child, legitimate or illegitimate can inherit real property even if he or she does not hold Filipino citizenship.

-Please take note however that ‘hereditary succession” refers to intestate succession wherein the person dies without leaving a last will and testament.
+‘Hereditary succession” refers to intestate succession where the person dies without leaving a last will and testament.
 Transfer of ownership of land cannot be done through a last will and testament.

 What are the property rights of a foreigner married to a Filipino citizen?